Is–ought problem: Oughts and goals

 Ethical naturalists contend that moral truths exist, and that their truth value relates to facts about physical reality.
-Many modern naturalistic philosophers see no impenetrable barrier in deriving "ought" from "is", believing it can be done whenever we analyze goal-directed behavior.
+Many modern naturalistic philosophers see no impenetrable barrier in deriving "ought" from "is", believing it can be done whenever we analyse goal-directed behaviour.
 They suggest that a statement of the form "In order for agent A to achieve goal B, A reasonably ought to do C" exhibits no category error and may be factually verified or refuted.
 "Oughts" exist, then, in light of the existence of goals.
 A counterargument to this response is that it merely pushes back the "ought" to the subjectively valued "goal" and thus provides no fundamentally objective basis to one's goals which, consequentially, provides no basis of distinguishing moral value of fundamentally different goals.
 A dialectical naturalist response to this objection is that although it is true that individual goals have a degree of subjectivity, the process through which the existence of goals is made possible is not subjective—that is, the advent of organisms capable of subjectivity, having occurred through the objective process of evolution.
-This dialectical approach goes further to state that subjectivity should be conceptualized as objectivity at its highest point, having been the result of an unfolding developmental process.
+This dialectical approach goes further to state that subjectivity should be conceptualised as objectivity at its highest point, having been the result of an unfolding developmental process.

-This is similar to work done by the moral philosopher Alasdair MacIntyre, who attempts to show that because ethical language developed in the West in the context of a belief in a human telos—an end or goal—our inherited moral language, including terms such as good and bad, have functioned, and function, to evaluate the way in which certain behaviors facilitate the achievement of that telos.
+This is similar to work done by the moral philosopher Alasdair MacIntyre, who attempts to show that because ethical language developed in the West in the context of a belief in a human telos — an end or goal — people's inherited moral language, including terms such as good and bad, have functioned, and function, to evaluate the way in which certain behaviours facilitate the achievement of that telos.
 In an evaluative capacity, therefore, good and bad carry moral weight without committing a category error.
-For instance, a pair of scissors that cannot easily cut through paper can legitimately be called bad since it cannot fulfill its purpose effectively.
+For instance, a pair of scissors that cannot easily cut through paper can legitimately be called bad since it cannot fulfil its purpose effectively.
 Likewise, if a person is understood as having a particular purpose, then behaviour can be evaluated as good or bad in reference to that purpose.
-In plainer words, a person is acting good when that person fulfills that person's purpose.
+In plainer words, a person is acting good when that person fulfils that person's purpose.

 Even if the concept of an "ought" is meaningful, this need not involve morality.
 This is because some goals may be morally neutral, or (if they exist) against what is moral.
-A poisoner might realize his victim has not died and say, for example, "I ought to have used more poison," since his goal is to murder.
+A poisoner might realise his victim has not died and say, for example, "I ought to have used more poison," since his goal is to murder.
 The next challenge of a moral realist is thus to explain what is meant by a "moral ought".